-Public Access Counselor (PAC) - is an attorney in the Attorney General's office whose responsibility is to ensure compliance with FOIA.
-The Public Access Counselor is part of the Public Access Bureau in the Attorney General's office, which includes several Assistant Attorneys General and professional support staff members working to respond to FOIA and Open Meetings Act issues raised by the public and government officials.
+Public Access Counselor (PAC) - An attorney in the Attorney General's Office whose responsibility is to ensure compliance with FOIA.
+The Public Access Counselor is part of the Public Access Bureau in the Attorney General's Office, which includes 11 Assistant Attorneys General and professional support staff members working to respond to FOIA and Open Meetings Act issues raised by the public and government officials.
 Working under the direction and supervision of the Attorney General, the PAC has the authority to review requests for documents under FOIA and determine whether those documents should have been produced under FOIA.
 The PAC also has the authority to determine whether a public body has violated the Open Meetings Act.
 As part of this Public Access work, the Attorney General has subpoena power, may issue advisory opinions to guide public bodies, may issue binding opinions in FOIA disputes and may sue to enforce binding opinions.

-Public Body - is defined in FOIA as "all legislative, executive, administrative, or advisory bodies of the State, state universities and colleges, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees, or commissions of this State, any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees thereof and a School Finance Authority created under Article 1E of the School Code."
+Public Body - FOIA defines "public body" as "all legislative, executive, administrative, or advisory bodies of the State, state universities and colleges, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees, or commissions of this State, any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees thereof and a School Finance Authority created under Article 1E of the School Code."
 FOIA provides that a "'[p]ublic body' does not include a child death review team or the Illinois Child Death Review Teams Executive Council established under the Child Death Review Team Act."

-FOIA Officer - is a person appointed by the "public body."
+FOIA Officer - A person appointed by the "public body."
 The FOIA officer's responsibility is to receive FOIA requests from the public and to send responses in compliance with FOIA.
-FOIA requires that each public body appoint one or more FOIA officers who must complete an electronic training developed by the Attorney General's PAC.
-The initial training must be completed by June 30, 2010; trainings must be completed annually after that date.
+FOIA requires that each public body appoint one or more FOIA officers who must complete annual electronic training developed by the Attorney General's PAC.
 The Attorney General's Office currently makes the electronic training available to all FOIA officers on the Attorney General's Web site.

-Public Records - are defined in FOIA as "all records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body."
+Public Records - FOIA defines "public records" as "all records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body."
 A few examples of public records available under FOIA are: orders; rules; reports or studies; contracts; names, titles and salaries of public employees; and the voting records of public bodies.
 Information can be available in electronic as well as paper format.